Wigner representation for polarization-momentum hyperentanglement generated in parametric down conversion, and its application to complete Bell-state measurement: INTRODUCTION

 In the last two decades, parametric down-conversion (PDC) assumed an important role for the practical implementation of the quantum theory of information, such as quantum cryptography \cite{qcrypt}, quantum dense coding \cite{densecod} and teleportation \cite{telep}.
 The use of PDC as a source of entanglement involves the necessity of performing a complete Bell-state measurement (BSM), which is required in many quantum communication schemes.
 In this context, entangled photon pairs produced in PDC have been used for experiments on a partial Bell-state measurement \cite{mattle}, in which entanglement involves only one degree of freedom, and a complete Bell-state measurement, in which hyperentanglement (entanglement between two or more degrees of freedom) takes part \cite{kwiatweinfurter}.
 More recently, these states have been used as an essential part of cluster states \cite{Vallone} which are of great value in the field of quantum computing \cite{Tame}.

-The use of enlarged Hilbert spaces opened the door for a complete BSM using linear optics and single photon detectors, first by considering that one of the degrees of freedom was in a fixed quantum state \cite{Walborn}, and encoding the information in the other degree of freedom.
+The use of enlarged Hilbert spaces opened the door for a complete BSM using linear optics and single photon detectors, first by considering that one of the degrees of freedom was in a fixed quantum state \cite{Walborn}, and encoding the information in the other.
 Further studies about the actual limits for BSM in these enlarged spaces have shown that, for two photons hyperentangled in $n$ degrees of freedom, the number of mutually distinguishable sets of Bell states is bounded above by $2^{n+1}$ \cite{2007}.
-More recently, it has been shown that at most $2^{n+1}-1$ classes out of $4^n$ hyper-Bell states can be distinguished with one copy of the input state, and that a complete distinguishability is possible with two copies, whithin the class of devices obeying linear evolution and local measurement (LELM) \cite{2011}.
+More recently, it has been shown that at most $2^{n+1}-1$ classes out of $4^n$ hyper-Bell states can be distinguished with one copy of the input state, and that complete distinguishability is possible with two copies, within the class of devices obeying linear evolution and local measurement (LELM) \cite{2011}.
+In case the two photons are not brought together at the LELM apparatus the maximun number of distinguishable classes is $2^n$.

 The Wigner representation of quantum optics provides an alternative to the standard Hilbert space formalism for the study of quantum information and for its practical implementation with PDC.
 In the Wigner representation within the Heisenberg picture (WRHP) the generation and propagation of PDC light is treated as in classical optics by taking into account the zeropoint field (ZPF) entering the crystal and the different optical devices placed between the source and the detectors.
 Finally, the vacuum fluctuations of the electromagnetic field are subtracted at the detectors \cite{pdc2, pdc4}.
 Hence, the peculiarities of the quantum world with respect to the image that classical physics offers are represented, in this context, by (i) the existence of a stochastic zeropoint field whose amplitudes are distributed according to a positive Wigner function, and (ii) the way in which the signal is separated from the zeropoint background in the detection process.
 These two features give rise to the typical counterintuitive results within the quantum domain.